This article is part of The Ascender, the Highrise platform for articles and resources.

 5. Assess your promotion request.

-If you fail at getting a promotion, take a step back and reflect on the whole picture.
-Look at things from an outsider's point of view and assess all possibilities.
-If it is your qualification or your experience, you can work on that to make you eligible for the next time.
+If you fail at getting a promotion, take a step back and converse with yourself.
+Look from an outsider's point of view and asses all possibilities.
+If it is your qualification or your experience, you can work on them to make you eligible for the role.

-You can talk with your manager about what can help you succeed in your quest for promotion.
+You can talk with your boss about what can make you succeed in your quest for promotion.
 Ask specific questions that can give you insight into the processes and what you need to be aware of.

-Identify why the company is in flux —If you can.
-Is it something that you can work to improve?
-For example, can you assist in bringing in more customers to improve the business?
-If so, communicate the same to management.
+Identify why the company is in flux —If you can — Is it something that you can work to improve?
+For example, can you assist in bring-in in more customers to improve the business?
+If Yes, communicate the same to management.
 If not, be patient until the company turns a corner.

 6. Get assigned high-value jobs.